Master of Liberal Arts

 Build a Program Around Your Interests

 You’ll have access to a diverse and creative selection of interdisciplinary courses each semester, with topic-driven offerings that draw from disciplines like history, film, art, music, literature, sociology, politics, world cultures, bioethics, psychology, ecology, and archaeology.
-Here is a sampling of the unique, fascinating courses you will see:

 What’s it like to study Liberal Arts at JHU?

 Why Study Liberal Arts at JHU

 Given the breadth and flexibility of our program and course offerings, the MLA is able to meet a range of different goals and expectations among our students.
 Our students represent the full range of working professions and are at all stages of their careers.